Being a Better Ally

 True allyship involves ongoing learning, listening, and taking meaningful action, recognizing that individuals hold multiple intersecting identities (race, gender, sexuality, class, ability, religion, etc.) that shape their experiences.

-For LGBTQ+ individuals, this intersectionality is particularly crucial, as they may face unique challenges at the crossroads of their sexual orientation, gender identity, culture, and many other aspects of their being.
+For 2SLGBTQIA+ (Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex, Agender, with the plus honoring the spectrum of gender and sexualities) individuals, this intersectionality is particularly crucial, as they may face unique challenges at the crossroads of their sexual orientation, gender identity, culture, and many other aspects of their being.

-No. 1 - Practice Deep Listening: Center the experiences and perspectives of marginalized communities, including LGBTQ+ individuals.
-Be mindful of the diverse experiences within the LGBTQ+ community, recognizing that a Black trans woman will face different challenges than a white gay man.
+No. 1 - Practice Deep Listening: Center the experiences and perspectives of marginalized communities, including 2SLGBTQIA+ individuals.
+Be mindful of the diverse experiences within the 2SLGBTQIA+ community, recognizing that a Black trans woman will face different challenges than a white gay man.
 Avoid making assumptions about someone's identity or experiences.

-No. 4 - Amplify Marginalized Voices: Create opportunities to elevate and center the expertise, leadership, and creative work of people from marginalized communities, including LGBTQ+ voices.
-Ensure representation of diverse LGBTQ+ identities.
+No. 4 - Amplify Marginalized Voices: Create opportunities to elevate and center the expertise, leadership, and creative work of people from marginalized communities, including 2SLGBTQIA+ voices.
+Ensure representation of diverse 2SLGBTQIA+ identities.
 Share their stories and perspectives, and advocate for their inclusion in decision-making processes.

-No. 7 - Practice Cultural Humility: Approach interactions with LGBTQ+ individuals with humility, curiosity, and respect.
-Be mindful of the diversity of experiences and identities within the LGBTQ+ community.
+No. 7 - Practice Cultural Humility: Approach interactions with 2SLGBTQIA+ individuals with humility, curiosity, and respect.
+Be mindful of the diversity of experiences and identities within the 2SLGBTQIA+ community.
 Avoid making assumptions about someone's gender identity or sexual orientation.

-No. 8 - Build Genuine Relationships: Develop authentic connections with LGBTQ+ individuals based on mutual respect and understanding.
-Show up consistently for the LGBTQ+ community, not just during times of crisis.
+No. 8 - Build Genuine Relationships: Develop authentic connections with 2SLGBTQIA+ individuals based on mutual respect and understanding.
+Show up consistently for the 2SLGBTQIA+ community, not just during times of crisis.
 Be a reliable source of support and solidarity.

 No. 10 - Sustain Your Commitment: Allyship is a lifelong practice.
-Stay informed about LGBTQ+ issues, continue to challenge your own biases, and advocate for equality and justice.
-Recognize that the fight for LGBTQ+ rights is ongoing and requires sustained commitment.
+Stay informed about 2SLGBTQIA+ issues, continue to challenge your own biases, and advocate for equality and justice.
+Recognize that the fight for 2SLGBTQIA+ rights is ongoing and requires sustained commitment.

 Watch the Trevor Project’s Documentary Short Film “Learn with Love”, Uplifting Transgender Youth Stories